-- Version 1.0 Test Case was used for training relicensing participants on the model (October 2012) - Version 2.0 Base Case added the base case operations (May 2013) - Version 3.0 Base Case Model updated with hydrology through WY2012 (December 2013)
+- Version 1.0 Test Case was used for training relicensing participants on the model (October 2012) - Version 2.0 Base Case added the base case operations (May 2013) - Version 3.0 Base Case Model updated with hydrology through WY2012 (December 2013) - Version 3.1 Additional refinements and modifications to the Model (September 2017)

 The development of the Operations Model has been informed by consultation with relicensing participants, and information shared through a series of consultation workshops is provided in Attachment A of the Draft License Application.
-This Appendix to Exhibit B is a compilation of all model documentation developed through November 2013, as summarized below.
+This Final Study Report is a compilation of all model documentation developed through December 2013, as summarized below.